How to Spend 4 Days in Paris

 When night falls head back to Le Marais to get a taste of the restaurant scene and nightlife scene.
 Make sure to read this guide to discover the best bars and restaurants in Le Marais.

-Day 3 – Exploring Museums & Saint-Germain
+Day 3 Itinerary – Exploring Museums & Saint-Germain

 Your third day in Paris, spend time in the famous museums like the Louvre, d’Orsay, and Orangerie before making your way towards Saint-Germain for dinner.
 You’ll want to start early on this day to avoid long lines and to make sure you have enough time to spend in each museum.
 You might find it useful to purchase a museum pass if you plan to tour multiple museums.
-Tickets can be bought at the airport or tourist stands around the city.
-For a small fee, the museum pass allows you into all of the National museums free of entry.

 Outdoor Cafe Near the Louvre